I got so many emails in response to last week’s missive. SHUT THE FRONT DOOR, people.

 Not all the time, but lots of the time.
 Our family life is full of joy— but it’s also full of complicated, fraught dynamics, like all blended families are.
 Our children are ADORABLE and WONDERFUL and SMART and FUNNY— but sometimes they’re terrible, like all spawn.
 Nick and I are madly in love with other— and we are also navigating choppy waters of gender, sexuality, testosterone-induced sex drive (in him), and utter exhaustion (that’s me).
+It’s hard to meet in the middle when his sex drive has him wanting sex like that on [WF_CLEANUP] and I can barely keep my eyes awake.
+The male sex drive is not something that necessarily lasts forever as problems like ED can set in but meds like [WF_CLEANUP] might be able to remedy such an issue.
 Blending two households— with nearly a decade of parenting grooves already worn in for both of us— means lots and lots of negotiating, compromising, and intense talks with our therapist.
 It means tears at dinner and misunderstandings and clumsy attempts to connect and lots of stinkeye.
 I can’t tell you how many evenings we fall into bed raw, exhausted, and teary, feeling like failures after a rough day.
 Also, between us we have 17 accountants, 42 immigration attorneys, and 97 custody lawyers.
 Ok I’m exaggerating, but the convolutions required to keep our complicated household legal and properly paperworked are EXPENSIVE and TERRIFYING because if we get something wrong, it has dire consequences for us keeping our little family raft afloat on the wavy brown fields of Alberta.

 And let me talk about Alberta.
 I am trying really hard, guys.
 And let me tell you.
 It’s not going so well.
 I am a stranger here, an alien.
 I haven’t found my tribe.
 I’ve met a few wonderful people, but we only get together every few months because I don’t know why.
 I am so grateful to be in Canada, land of the functioning government and wonderful healthcare.
 But I stick out like a sore thumb.
 I talk differently, my manners are all wrong, and mostly importantly I don’t speak the unspoken language.
-Alberta is a “guess” culture, very different from the “ask” culture of Portland.
 On top of that, I have been a city girl all my life, and the suburbs are…hard.
 I don’t fit.
 I can’t remember which street is ours because all the houses are so similar.
 (Not a joke.
 I have to count the number of turns.)
 I watch what used to be farmland get swallowed up by swarms of little square boxes just like the one we live in, and my heart falls down around my ankles.
 No more walking to school through the park; now I’m part of the queue of identical minivans.